 The two words I know that best describe VBS are:

 VBS is an amazing opportunity to minister to young children and nurture their connection with God at an early age.
-But, it also offers unique potential to reach adults too.
-Many of the parents of the kids in your building do not attend church and want free child care.
+But it also offers a unique chance to reach adults.
+Many of the parents of the kids in your building do not attend church and just want free child care.

 If your heart longs for the chance to minister to these parents, here are a few suggestions for how to establish a connection and invite them to come back next Sunday.

-How are you gathering contact information and storing it?
+How are you gathering and storing contact information?

 If you're creating your own registration form, make sure to include fields for a parent's email address and phone number.
 Don't be afraid to ask for their home address as well.